 Su la strade di Efrate, in verse 19, can be understood as on the road for Ephrath, on the way to Ephrath.
 As for si viodilu ancjemò, in verse 20, this is to be understood as one still sees it.
 If si viôt (third-person singular of the presint indicatîf) means one sees, then si viodilu means one sees it, where the final t of viôt changes to d, and i is inserted before adding lu.
 You encountered a similar construction in Gjenesi 33:13, where you met se si strapacilis (if one overworks them).
 Si strapace (from the verb strapaçâ) means one overworks; si strapacilis, then, means one overworks them, where the final e of strapace changes to i before lis is added.

-Vocabulary: di là di (beyond), intant che (whilst), di chês bandis (in that area; literally, of those sides), lâ a durmî cun (to go to sleep with), la concubine (concubine), vignî a savêle (to find out about it, to come to know it), sistemâsi (to settle down, to get set up), in dut (in total, in all), spirâ (to breathe one’s last), murî vieli (to die old), passût di dîs (full of days; see the notes at Gjenesi 25:8 regarding this expression), dâsi dongje de sô int (to gather oneself unto one’s people).
+Vocabulary: di là di (beyond), intant che (whilst), di chês bandis (in that area; literally, of those sides), lâ a durmî cun (to go to sleep with), la concubine (concubine), vignî a savêle (to find out about it, to come to know it), sistemâsi (to settle), in dut (in total, in all), spirâ (to breathe one’s last), murî vieli (to die old), passût di dîs (full of days; see the notes at Gjenesi 25:8 regarding this expression), dâsi dongje de sô int (to gather oneself unto one’s people).
 Names: Migdal-Eder (Migdal Eder); many other names appear in these final verses, all of which you have already encountered.

 You should be able to work out the meaning of these nine verses with nothing more than the aid of the vocabulary listed above.
 Most of the usages appearing in these final verses of the chapter are not new to you.
 You will recall that dodis means twelve; cent e otante means one hundred and eighty.
 Review how to count in Friulian.